Local testing framework

 Copy

-You can create Snowpark DataFrames from Python primitives, files, and Pandas DataFrames.
+You can create Snowpark DataFrames from Python primitives, files, and pandas DataFrames.
 This is useful for specifying the input and expected output of test cases.
-By doing it this way, the data is in source control, which makes it easier to keep the test data in sync with the test cases.
+With this method, the data is in source control, which makes it easier to keep the test data in sync with the test cases.

 col1,col2,col3,col4